codemasterv/fPKG_Maker_GUI/README.md

  # You need to be on Windows 10 or Preferably Windows 11 with its more simplified Windows Subsystem Linux.
   Windows 8.1, Windows 8 and Windows 7 will not work with this tool.

+  Game fPKG is placed in the CUSA folder after successful build

+  Patch fPKG is placed in the CUSA folder after successful build

 ![alt text](https://github.com/codemasterv/fPKG_Maker_GUI/blob/master/Capture.PNG?raw=true)